genki-kudo/Pocket-to-Concavity/README.md

-## others
+# others
-In the present P2C(2022/12), fpocket is used as the generation tool of alpha-spheres because this tool is free licence software.
-In ideal, P2C is applicable to other tools that utilize alpha-spheres algorithms (ex.
+In the present P2C(2022/12), fpocket is used as the default alpha-spheres generator because this tool is free licence software.
+P2C is applicable to other tools that utilize alpha-spheres algorithms (ex.
 SiteFinder).
 Actually, our usecase in supplementary materials describes the application results of Sitefinder's alpha-spheres.
 Note that the parameters in P2C is needed to tune for application to other tools.
-We will update P2C and the options.